 Mr. Runkle was elected Director representing Greene County in 2001.
-He resides on & operates the Greene County farm that has been in his family for over 200 years.
-He graduated from James Madison University with a BS in Social Studies Education & was a teacher for 31 years.
-Mr. Runkle was on the committee which prepared the original Greene County Comprehensive Plan, served on the Planning Commission, has been on the Board of Zoning

-Appeals since 1993 & is a member of the Greene County Farm Bureau Board of Directors.
-He won a conservation award from the CSWCD in the 1980's & has employed numerous conservation practices on his grazing land over the years.
-Mr. Runkle & his wife Janet have two daughters.
-His hobbies include travel & reading.
-Mr. Runkle serves as Chair of the Personnel Committee.
+His Greene County Century Farm has been family owned for over 200 years.
+He graduated from James Madison University with a degree in Social Studies Education and was a teacher for 31 years.
+He was on the committee that prepared the original Greene County Comprehensive Plan, served on the Planning Commission and is a member of the Board of Zoning Appeals.
+He is a member of the Greene County Farm Bureau Board of Directors.
+He is a past recipient of a CSWCD conservation award and has implemented numerous conservation practices over the years.
+He, and his wife, Janet, have two daughters.
+His hobbies include travel and reading.
+He serves as Chair of the Personnel Committee.